 Health is one of Australia's fastest growing industries.
 Check out the roles that are in demand, and make a move down this rewarding career path.

-With expenditure on health projected to double in the next 40 years, it’s no wonder health has become one of the fastest growing industries.
+With expenditure on health projected to double in the next 40 years, it’s no wonder health has become one of Australia's fastest growing industries.
 But which careers are in highest demand?
-Keep reading to find out.

 With a number of higher education courses in dementia studies launching in Australia, there’s never been a better time to start a career in this field.